 – You don’t need salt because the Parmesan is salty.

-– Use any herb instead of chives: sorrell, dried or fresh thyme or oregano, basil, rosemary etc. Always use less than you think you need – herbs can overpower a delicate omelette.
+– Use any herb instead of chives: sorrel, dried or fresh thyme or oregano, basil, rosemary etc. Always use less than you think you need – strong herbs can overpower a delicate omelette.

 Italian Bruschetta recipes

 French CrêpesQuiche Tartlets with Smoked Salmon and Basil

 Recipes from an Italian Butcher: Sautéed Radicchio